ethanabrooks/dollar-lambda/docs/source/nesting.rst

 arguments to one function, another subset to another, and so on.
 `$λ` provides a convenient syntax for doing this.

-Deriving a subset of arguments from a function
+Deriving an argument subset from a function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose ``f`` is the function that will require some subset of our command line arguments: